colinaverill/N_limitation_of_decomposition/README.txt

 caverill@bu.edu
 bonnie.waring@usu.edu

 This repository contains all necessary code to replicate model experiments and figures described in Averill and Waring 2017.
+Nitrogen limitation of decomposition and decay: how can it occur?
+Global Change Biology.
 This work was done using:
 R version 3.4.0 (2017-04-21)
 Platform: x86_64-pc-linux-gnu (64-bit)